Little Venice to Kings Cross

 It is most suited to those with an interest in the canal and want more than a return trip from Little Venice.

-The price for this trip is £345 whether joining at Little Venice or indeed the reverse direction, joining in Kings Cross and ending in Little Venice.
+The price for this trip is from £345 whether joining at Little Venice or indeed the reverse direction, joining in Kings Cross and ending in Little Venice.

 For just two people then we do offer a full return trip from Little Venice to Kings Cross and back, so check this out on Private Canal Tours for Two.